 The University maintains a Health Office in the lower level of the Olsen Student Center.
 A registered nurse is on duty at stated hours.
-The services of the Health Office are available to employees for minor first aid treatment.
+The services of the Health Office are available to all employees for emergency first aid treatment and minor personal needs.
 It is understood that the services do not include those of a physician.